 Julia Fowler is an actor, producer, screenwriter, author, dancer and creator of the Southern Women Channel, a YouTube channel with over 30 million views.
 Julia writes, directs and acts in all of the videos for her channel.
 Her videos have gone viral, been written about in newspapers throughout the South, and were featured on The Today Show.
 Julia’s books, Talk Southern to Me (2018) and Embrace Your Southern, Sugar (2020) both released by Gibbs Smith Publishing, are collections of comedic essays and southernisms that have been endorsed by celebrated southerners such as Dolly Parton, Delta Burke, and Andie MacDowell.
-Most recently, Julia wrote on the Netflix comedy, Country Comfort and is currently adapting the book, Tenacious, into a screenplay.
+Julia recently wrote on the Netflix comedy, Country Comfort and is currently adapting the book, Tenacious, into a screenplay.

 Julia made the move to Los Angeles to concentrate her acting efforts on TV and Film and to try her hand at screenwriting.
-Her very first screenplay, The Possum Trot Cloggers, was optioned by New Line Cinema.
+Her very first screenplay was optioned by New Line Cinema.
 After developing the project, the studio didn’t make the film citing concerns from the marketing department that the film was “too southern.”
 This experience is what motivated Julia to create her Youtube channel.
 Julia’s Mama always taught her, “When life gives you lemons, put ‘em in your sweet tea and thank God you’re Southern.”

 As an actor, Julia’s TV credits include: Modern Family, Vegas,The Closer, Up All Night, Ugly Betty, Hollis & Rae (pilot), Retreat (pilot), Shalom Y’all (pilot), Jake in Progress, Titus, The Man Show, PBS Rogers and Hart Special, The Tony Awards and she was the “Oscar Girl” at the 81st Annual Academy Awards.
 Julia also created and executive produced a reality pilot for E! titled, Growing Up Broadway.